NateCC0902/CleaningXcodeCache/README.md

  ~/Library/Developer/Xcode/iOS\ Device\ Logs <br>

 ### Usage: <br>
-    1. download the shell file / copy the code inside shell <br>
+    1. download the shell file / copy the code inside shell
-    2. cd to the file that you saved the shell <br>
+    2. open the terminal
-    3. chmod u+x RemoveXcodeCache.sh <br>
+    3. chmod u+x RemoveXcodeCache.sh
-    4. sudo ./RemoveXcodeCache.sh <br>
+    4. sudo ./RemoveXcodeCache.sh

 ### Warning <br>
     you should read the script line by line before you run it !!!!